 Email Jordan ’16 at email@example.com for more information or to join the listserv.

 Williams Outing Club

-The WOC, through the efforts of its volunteer student leadership and a faculty advisor, stimulates participation in and appreciation for outdoor activities.
-In so doing, the WOC will further an ideal of college education, develop personal initiative and leadership, promote skills in outdoor recreation, educate itself and the college community about environmental conservation, seek new opportunities for outreach, and encourage the meeting of people with common interests.
+The Williams Outing Club (WOC), through the efforts of its volunteer student leadership and a faculty advisor, stimulates participation in and appreciation for outdoor activities.
+In so doing, the WOC furthers an ideal of college education, develops personal initiative and leadership, promotes skills in outdoor recreation, educates itself and the college community about environmental conservation, seeks new opportunities for outreach, and encourages the meeting of people with common interests.
 These principles guide the club in ensuring the availability of outdoor recreation, the inspiration and stewardship of the outdoors, and the continuing enthusiasm for these activities for the present and future college community.